 Deadline24 was an international team programming marathon.
 During the contest, the teams of three tackled algorithmic problems.
 Everyone could demonstrate knowledge, skills, creativity, and perseverance – the competition’s final lasted continuously for 24 hours.

-The first programming marathon was organized in 2009 in Gliwice, Poland, and it was the only such an event in Poland.
+The first edition of Deadline24 was organized in 2009 in Gliwice, Poland, and it was the only event of that kind in the country.
 Back then, it was a small meeting for the fans of algorithmics.
 The idea was originated by Tomasz Łakota and Mateusz Brzeszcz – graduates of the Silesian University of Technology.

-During the contest, the participants have to face unusual creatures called beetlejumpers (Polish: żukoskoczki).
+During the contest, the participants had to face unusual creatures called beetlejumpers (Polish: żukoskoczki).

-In 2009, we found out that these outstanding creatures from Universum are extremely useful as they can neutralize the negative energy carriers and thus contribute to saving the world.
-Beetlejumpers can walk, jump (and consequently smash one another), harden the surface, commit seppuku and breed.
-They can also transmit what they have just seen.
-Unfortunately, they are extremely lazy and they need a lot of motivation to work.
-The participants’ task was to tame these wild but interesting creatures.
+In 2009, it turned out that those outstanding creatures from the Universum were extremely useful as they could neutralize the Negative Energy Carriers and thus contribute to saving the world.
+Beetlejumpers could walk, jump, harden the surface, commit seppuku, and breed.
+They could also transmit what they just saw.
+Unfortunately, they were extremely lazy, and they needed a lot of motivation to work.
+The participants’ task was to tame and train those wild but interesting creatures.

-A year later, we learnt more about beetlejumpers, who had been travelling to different planets by intergalactic car.
+A year later, we learned more about beetlejumpers, who were traveling to different planets by an intergalactic car.
 The research on how to raise the population of these useful creatures was carried out as beetlejumpers didn’t breed in their natural environment (because of their laziness and lack of motivation).

-They continued conquering the Universe afterwards, developing transport base in their extensive colonies on the adjacent planets.
-They use cars called Żuk, a model that used to be produced on the Once Blue Planet.
+They continued conquering the Universe afterward, developing transport base in their extensive colonies on the neighboring planets.
+They used cars called Żuk, a model that used to be produced on the Once Blue Planet.
 They also fought against bloodthirsty Coors and mined some precious materials.